sts10/radiation/README.md

 ### Editing the Blog Template

-Radiation sues ERB for templating.
+Radiation uses ERB for templating.
 If you don't know ERB, you can probably figure it out.
 Head on over to `radiation/lib/templates/blog.html.erb` and take a look.

 ### Changing Defaults